Energy Solutions That Work For Remote Communities.

 From 2005 to 2012 Eli co-directed a diverse team that delivered the Tyhistanis Equilibrium Community Project, and co-founded the Ha’uukmin Tribal Park, both within the Clayoquot Sound UNESCO Biosphere Reserve on the west coast of Vancouver Island.
 Today, Eli volunteers his time with several organizations including The Canadian Commission for UNESCO Man and the Biosphere Programme (CCMAB), The Indigenous Peoples and Community Conserved Territories and Areas (ICCA) Consortium and The Pacific Peoples Partnership.
 In addition to his community level work in sustainable development, Eli has been affiliated with the POLIS Project on Ecological Governance at UVic for several years, collaborating in projects and speaking at events.
 He has been a POLIS Research Associate since 2015.

-Pierre Iachetti, MSc,
+Pierre Iachetti, MSc, PhD candidate,

 Pierre Iachetti has over 15 years of experience in conservation, land use planning, and climate change research.
 Pierre has an extensive network of contacts in philanthropy in Canada and the US and since 2001, has helped raise over $5 million for projects that led to protection of the environment.
 Pierre is a Professional Agrologist (PAg) and Registered Professional Planner (RPP & MCIP).
 Throughout his career, Pierre has worked with numerous federal, provincial, state, and local agencies and organizations on a variety of multi-disciplinary, transboundary environmental projects across the Pacific Northwest.
 Pierre provided science and planning expertise on landmark projects including Darkwoods, the Muskwa-Kechika Management Area Conservation Area Design, the Coast Information Team and Great Bear Rainforest Agreement, the Salish Sea Natural Area Conservation Plan, and the Canadian Boreal Forest Agreement.Pierre’s current focus is on renewable energy.
-He is currently completing his PhD in engineering where his research is on 100% renewable energy systems.
+He is currently completing his PhD in engineering where his research is on high performance buildings and 100% renewable energy systems.

 Jose Luis Caceres, Geol.
 Eng., MSc., EP,